Collaborative Semantic Alignment in Recommendation Systems: Related work

 \subsection{Cold-start Recommendation}

-To address the cold-start problem, we typically integrate content features into collaborative filtering (CF)-based recommendation models.
-These features serve as a link to capture the collaborative signal for cold-start items.
-For instance, models like DropoutNET~\cite{droupoutnet} and CC-CC~\cite{cc-cc} enhance CF-based models by incorporating item content features.
-Other approaches, such as Heater~\cite{heater}, explicitly model the correlation between content and collaborative embeddings.
-In our approach, we take a unique approach by directly combining collaborative filtering signals with content information through collaborative contextualization.
-This innovative approach greatly improves recommendation performance by seamlessly blending collaborative and content-based information.
+Addressing the cold-start problem requires bridging the gap between warm-start and cold-start items.
+To achieve this, side information, particularly content features, is often integrated into CF-based recommendation models.
+These content features serve as a link to capture the collaborative signal for cold-start items.
+For example, models like DropoutNET~\cite{droupoutnet} and CC-CC~\cite{cc-cc} randomly omit certain collaborative embeddings, enhancing the robustness of CF-based models while implicitly tapping into information related to the collaborative signal from item content features.
+In contrast, some approaches focus on explicitly modeling the correlation between content information and collaborative embeddings~\cite{heater}.
+In our approach, we take a different path by directly combining collaborative filtering signals with content information through collaborative alignment.
+This innovative approach significantly enhances recommendation performance by seamlessly blending collaborative and content-based information.